 College is a time of change and often a time of many firsts.
 Becoming independent.
 Meeting new people.
 Living in a new environment.
 Managing time effectively.
 Making decisions about the future.
 Dealing with the demands of academic life.
 While these changes are exciting, the transition may not always be easy.

 Assumption University's Wellness Center encompasses Health Services and Counseling Services, providing full-time services to accommodate students' needs.
 Licensed, certified Nurse Practitioners working in collaboration with a consulting physician assess and treat health problems of full-time undergraduate students.
-Services offered by Student Health Services (SHS) are covered by undergraduate tuition and you need not need purchase the school health insurance plan in order to receive care.
-Nutrition counseling is provided in collaboration with dining services.
-Health Education and Wellness Promotion are provided by PAWS, a student-led group, and their advisor.
+Services offered by Student Health Services (SHS) are covered by undergraduate tuition and fees.
+You do need not need to purchase the school health insurance plan in order to receive care.

 Clinic visits are by appointment, and most appointments can be arranged within one business day.
-Appointments can be made online or by calling the office.
-To schedule online, please use the Patient Wellness Portal or call the office at 508-767-7329 to make an appointment
+Appointments can be made by calling the office at 508-767-7329.

 Alcohol and other drug use choices can have a significant impact on the academic, emotional, physical and spiritual life of students.
 A collaboration between the Offices of Student Affairs, Health Services and the Student Development & Counseling Center strives to help all members of our community make safe, healthy choices regarding alcohol and other drugs.